oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/prepare-config-data-and-app/prepare-config-data-and-app.md

 }
 ```

-1. Copy the above template and paste into a file named inference-config.json.
+1. Copy the contents of the configuration snippet above and paste it into a file named inference-config.json.
 2. Look up the namespace string by navigating to **Object Storage** and clicking on any bucket.
 The display panel will have a field called namespace.
 Under the **inputSources**,**phaseInfo**, **stagingDestination** and **outputDestination** sections, populate the **namespace** field with this value.
 3. Populate **projectId** under **serviceApiConfiguration** with the AD project OCID from Lab 1.
-4. Populate compartmentId with compartment OCID from Lab 2.
+4. Populate compartmentId with compartment OCID from **Lab 2**.

-## Step 3 - Upload configuration
+## 2. Upload Driver Configuration Files
-*   Put training configuration into **training-config-bucket** in Object Storage, created in Lab 4
+*   Upload OCI AD model training configuration file into **training-config-bucket** in OCI Object Storage Bucket, created in **Lab 4**
-*   Put inferencing configuration into **inferencing-config-bucket**
+*   Upload OCI AD inferencing configuration file into **inferencing-config-bucket**